 The Squam Lakes Association is a non-profit conservation organization that works to conserve the natural beauty, peaceful character, and resources of the Squam watershed.
 Through conservation, education, and low-impact recreation, the SLA promotes the protection, careful use, and shared enjoyment of the Squam Lakes Region.
 The Squam Lakes Association has six half-year positions (22.5 weeks) available for the summer/fall LRCC program.
-LRCC-SLA members scuba dive to remove aquatic invasive species, act as caretakers of our backcountry campsites, maintain the SLA's 50+ miles of trails, monitor water quality, lead volunteer crews, run engaging environmental education programs, remove terrestrial invasive species, educate the public on local and regional conservation initiatives, and more.
-LRCC-SLA members receive numerous certifications, including scuba diving certification, weed control diver certification, and wilderness first aid.
-Housing is provided for LRCC-SLA members on the SLA's campus.
-While serving with the SLA, LRCC-SLA members will also spend nights out camping while they act as campsite caretakers at SLA's low-impact island campsites.
+LRCC-SLA members scuba dive to remove aquatic invasive species, act as caretakers of our low-impact campsites, maintain the SLA's 50+ miles of trails, monitor water quality, lead volunteer crews, run engaging environmental education programs, remove terrestrial invasive species, educate the public on local and regional conservation initiatives, and more!
+LRCC-SLA members receive numerous certifications, including an open water diver certification, weed control diver certification, and Wilderness First Aid & CPR.
+Housing is provided for LRCC-SLA within walking distance of the SLA's campus.
+While serving with the SLA, LRCC-SLA members will also spend weekends out camping while they act as campsite caretakers at SLA's low-impact island campsites.

 Summer/Fall LRCC-SLA members receive the following over the course of the program:

 - AmeriCorps Education Award of $3,097.50 received upon successful completion of program (minimum of 900 hours)